Herbert Singleton: Life and career

-Herbert Singleton was born the eldest of eight children on May 31, 1945 to Elizabeth and Herbert Singleton Sr. Singleton recalled that one day when he was ten years old, his father left the house to buy a pack of cigarettes and never returned.
-His mother supported the family on her single income working at a hospital.
+Herbert Singleton was born the eldest of eight children on May 31, 1945, to Elizabeth and Herbert Singleton Sr. Singleton recalled that one day when he was ten years old, his father left the house to buy a pack of cigarettes and never returned.
+His mother, working at a hospital, supported the family on her single income.
 He attended school until the seventh grade, although other accounts claim the sixth grade.
 He worked most of his youth in a steel factory and as a bridge painter.
 He was arrested as a young adult for various narcotic crimes and spent thirteen years in the Louisiana State Penitentiary between 1967 and 1986.
 After his release, he began making little clay snake sculptures for the Voodoo Museum in New Orleans in 1970.
 Distraught by the fragility of unfired clay, Singleton switched his medium to wood and began carving long ax handles into walking sticks, primarily used as weapons.
 His customers were pimps, drug dealers, and horse-and-carriage drivers in the French Quarter.
-In fact, one carriage driver notoriously killed a robber during a mugging with one of Singleton's sticks, and thus they became known as "Killer Sticks."
+One carriage driver notoriously killed a robber during a mugging with one of Singleton's sticks, and thus, they became known as "Killer Sticks."

 His later work was carved on doors and other solid woods found on the banks of the Mississippi River.
 It is estimated that Singleton completed over 200 works, although his earliest creations cannot be counted accurately.
-He lived the rest of his life in Algiers, a New Orleans' neighborhood on the western bank of the Mississippi River.
+He lived the rest of his life in Algiers, a New Orleans neighborhood on the western bank of the Mississippi River.
 He died at the age of 62.